amandadecassiaborges/amandadecassiaborges/README.md

 I'm in the 5th semester of my degree in software engineering
 + Strong foundation in Python, Java, C, and JavaScript.
-+ Specializing in back-end development, Scrum methodology, and machine learning/artificial intelligence.
++ Specializing in full-stack development, Scrum methodology, and machine learning/artificial intelligence.
 + Proficient in Docker, Kubernetes, SQL | MySql, and server virtualization (VMWare).
 + ERP systems such as SAP and Totvs
 Adept at solving complex problems for software companies.